mirakar/alexaMeraki-guestwifi/README.md

-# Alexa Meraki Lamba Function Package
+# Manage your Cisco Meraki Gest Wi-Fi with Amazon Alexa

 This repo contains many packages that are required in order to create the upload package(.ZIP) for Amazon Lambda.